Search This Site

 Build Your Own Computer

-Ok, here is the step by step guide on how to build a home theater PC.
-From the case through the optical drives, we'll get it all in place before proceeding to hooking it into your system.
+Here's the step-by-step guide on how to build a home theater PC.
+From the case to optical drives, and from the home theater speaker review to computer media players, let's get it all in place before we put it into your media center computer system.

 HTPC Case

-For more detail on how to install the various components, refer to my full computer building guide.
+For more detail on how to install the various components, refer to the computer building guide in additional reading below and visit this page for more on computer case connections.

 Installing a motherboard in an HTPC case is identical to installing one in a regular computer case.
 Put the motherboard in place in the case, aligning the back panel with the cutout on the case.
 HTPC Case

-Take note of where the holes in the motherboard line up with the holes in the case.
+Take note of where the holes in the motherboard are and line up with the holes in the case.
 Remove the motherboard and screw in one spacer into each of these holes.

 Re-align the motherboard on top of the spacers and secure it with the motherboard screws.